 MINISTRY 1126.
 CHRISTIAN MISSIONS.

 An introductory study of missions with emphasis on the Biblical and doctrinal basis of missions.
 Current and future strategies will be analyzed and a personal mission statement will be formulated.
-Prerequisite: None.
-One semester hour

 MINISTRY 1127.
 LEADERSHIP AMONG MINISTRY VOLUNTEERS.